fegennari/3DWorld/README.md

 3DWorld takes a config filename on the command line.
 If not found, it reads defaults.txt and uses any config file(s) listed there.
 Some of these congig files include models such as the Sponza Atrium, Stanford Dragon, sportscar, etc.
 These files are too large to store in the git repo.
+I've attempted to have 3DWorld generate nonfatal errors if the models can't be found.
 Many of the larger models can be found at the McGuire Computer Graphics Archive: http://casual-effects.com/data/